nahidulhasan/oop/README.md

 $controller->show();
 ```

 Now If I change from LogToDatabase to LogToFile I do not have to change the constructor method manually.
 In the constructor method I have Injected an interface; not any arbitrary class.
-So If you have multiple classes and swap from one class to another class you will get the same result without changing any class referances.
+So If you have multiple classes and swap from one class to another class you will get the same result without changing any class references.

 In the above example I write a log using LogToDatabase and now I want to write log using LogToFile, I can call it in this way